Empower Yourself and Your Business with Food Safety

 Food handler responsibilities with food allergens

-As a food handler, the law requires that you know what is in the food you are selling because some ingredients may cause an allergic reaction or illness in the person who eats it.
+The law requires that you know what is in the food you sell as a food handler because some ingredients may cause an allergic reaction or illness in the person who eats it.

 Do:

-- be absolutely sure you understand the customer’s needs and are giving them correct information
+- be absolutely sure you understand the customer’s needs and are giving them the correct information

 - ask your manager or chef if you don’t know or are unsure